nirmalya-at-CW/GameSessionRecordingServer/README.md

 responds to a handful events, viz., EvStarted, EvPaused etc. It also sets up a timer for each Game Session, which is fired to indicate a timeout on the part of the Player.

 Another Actor, named *GameSessionSPOCActor* assumes the role of a gate-keeper.
 It keeps track of all the *GamePlayRecorderActors* currently alive and forwards requests (API) made from the external world, to the intended recorders.

+*GameSessionSPOCActor* is initialized (during construction) with a specialized actor, named _GameSessionCompletionEmitterActor_.
+Its job is to call specific (predefined) HTTP endpoints, with the entire record of a finished GameSession.
+A good example of such endpoints is that of a **Leaderboard Calculation Service**.
+Whenever a Game Session is finished, the _GamePlayRecorderActor_ - which is responsible for that session - passes the final record to _GameSessionCompletionEmitterActor_.
+The latter, then contacts the HTTP endpoints mentioned earlier.
+THe HTTP operation used is **PUT**.

 A instance of REDIS in-memory database is assumed to be available.
 Recorder Actors use this for storing all session-related transient data.